Part-Time Firefighter/EMTs

 The job is also a demand physically, emotionally, and mentally.
 Firefighters typically carry over 80 lbs. of equipment (i.e.: axes, hoses, ladders, and chain saws) while climbing stairs, ground ladders or aerial ladders attached to the top of a fire truck.
 Firefighters work at heights or at spaces confined, dark, and at extreme temperatures.
 What firefighters see and do can cause tolls physically, emotionally, and mentally (as mentioned above) therefore we send an applicant through a series of examinations.

-If you can be counted on in an emergency, work well within a team, have strong physical and mental stamina, and can get along with members of different social, economical, and ethnic classes you may be just what we are looking for.
+If you can be counted on in an emergency, work well within a team, have strong physical and mental stamina, and can get along with members of different social, economic, and ethnic classes you may be just what we are looking for.

 The Requirements